tylertitsworth/5th-age-srd/Classes/Psion.md

 ##### Champion Feat

-When the target drops to 0 hp, instead of gaining temporary hit points, you can choose to deal that amount of negative energy damage to one nearby enemy as a free action.
+When the target drops to 0 hp, instead of gaining temporary hit points, you can choose to deal that amount of necrotic damage to one nearby enemy as a free action.

 ##### Epic Feat